If there’s one thing that’s known about weed, it’s that it has a strong, easily recognizable smell.

 However, if you’re smoking out of a vape or rolling paper, there may be additional smells.

-You can buy those products with specific flavors that may also give off a scent when used.
+You can buy those products with specific flavors that may also give off a scent when used in a specific way or with a specific device.

 Something quite cool about marijuana is that the smoke can smell different than the flower.